ktonon/two-medium-model/README.md

 The lag-mode (positron-like) and lead-mode (electron-like) behave differently in strong LCM gradients due to their internal phase relationships.
-Lag-mode structures, whose compressive oscillation lags behind the torsion, are stabilized in dense LCM environments---they "lock in" to the high-compression background.
+Lag-mode structures, whose compressive oscillation lags behind the torsion, are stabilized in dense LCM environments—they "lock in" to the high-compression background.
 Lead-mode structures are the opposite: their compressive phase leads the torsional motion, and this configuration naturally tends to move away from strongly compressed